andresugartechea/introToIM/June14/README.md

 YRG, RGY, GRY
 YGR, RYG, **GYR** (right combination)

-For each combination, I code how the lEDs would behave.
+For each combination, I wrote how the LEDs would behave.
 Here's an example:

 ````
 //YRG